arifperdana/arifperdana.github.io/_pages/publications.md

 Manuscript Under Review
 ----

-* Lee, W.E., & **Perdana, A.** Effects of Experiential Service Learning in Improving Community Engagement Perception, Sustainability Awareness, and Data Analytics Competency.
-1st round review in a journal.

 * **Perdana, A**., Lee, W.E.
 Automated Decision Making and Digital Discrimination: Risk Mitigation Strategies.
 Submitted to a journal.

 * Chu, M.K., & **Perdana, A**.
 Accounting Assessment Before and During COVID-19.
 Submitted to a journal.